Testing to Meet Cloud Service Challenges

-communication provider should also be driven by the ability of this provider to offer performance data in support of agreed SLAs.
+Typically, the cloud service provider does not own the WAN data communication infrastructure.
+It is possible, though, to measure the performance of the WAN by providing the data communication service required using network monitoring and analysis appliances at both the data center and the enterprise.
+The choice of WAN data communication provider should also be driven by the ability of this provider to offer performance data in support of agreed SLAs.
 In other words, this provider should have the monitoring and analysis infrastructure in place to assure services.

 From Reaction to Service Assurance

 Network monitoring and analysis of the data center infrastructure is also crucial as cloud service providers need to rely less on troubleshooting and more on service assurance strategies.
 In typical IT network deployments, a reactive strategy is preferred whereby issues are dealt with in a troubleshooting manner as they arise.
 For enterprise LAN environments, this can be acceptable in many cases, as some downtime can be tolerated.
-However, downtime is a disaster for cloud service providers.
+Downtime is a disaster for cloud service providers, though.
 Customers will find alternatives or even revert to a local installation if they are not confident in the cloud service provider’s ability to assure service availability.

 A service assurance strategy involves constant monitoring of the performance of the network and services so that issues can be identified before they arise.
 Network and application-performance-monitoring tools are available from a number of vendors for precisely this purpose.